 A blog post today sheds some light on this and how things have changed in recent time.
-Google started to tighten the security of the Chrome browser and along with it came the issue that Nirsoft program's and the website itself were not only blocked by some antivirus applications anymore but also by a browser that is widely in use.
+Google started to tighten the security of the Chrome browser and things started to get worth as a consequence; Nirsoft programs and the website itself were not only blocked by some antivirus applications anymore but also by a browser that is widely in use.

 To make matters worse, Mozilla is using Google's Safebrowsing information so that Firefox blocked the same pages and programs as the Chrome browser.

 I assumed that the blocking was done in error but Nirsoft seems to believe that this is not the case.
 While all of the programs can be used for good, some can also be used for bad things such as recovering passwords on a user system without the user knowing about it if access is gained to the data.

 Nir Sofer identified the command line versions of his password recovery tools as the main culprits and decided to remove the command line options from these tools.